 The Council has developed a strong performance management framework to support continuous improvement in services.
-The Chief Executive works closely with Executive Directors to focus on addressingimprovement, efficiency and driving performance improvements in relation to delivery of corporate priorities.
-Through this, other lead members and officers are challenged on issues relating to performance.
+The Chief Executive works closely with Executive Directors to focus on addressing improvement, efficiency and driving better performance in relation to delivery of corporate priorities.
+In support of this, other lead members and officers are challenged on issues relating to performance.

-Delivery of the Council's highway asset management objectives are monitored and actioned through strategic, operational and tactical performance measures as defined in Table 1 below.
+Delivery of the Council's highway asset management objectives are monitored and actioned through strategic, operational and tactical performance measures as defined in Table 3 below.